 igus has introduced a maintenance-free toothed belt axis specifically designed to improve sanitation in food manufacturing systems.
 The new drylin ZLW toothed belt axis is based on hygienic design principles and uses FDA-compliant materials.

 Cleaning complex machines and systems in food production leads to longer and therefore expensive downtime.
-For instance, industrial bakeries are faced with the challenge of regularly cleaning huge vats and mixers, including the moving parts – the linear axes and linear slides on which the mixers are lowered into the containers.
+For instance, industrial bakeries are faced with the challenge of regularly cleaning huge vats and the sigma mixer, including the moving parts – the linear axes and linear slides on which the mixers are lowered into the containers.
 If traditional linear axes are used here, there is a high risk that flour and dough residues will be deposited in hard-to-reach places, make cleaning much more difficult and, in the worst case, introduce contamination risks.

 “In order to reduce the cleaning of systems in the food industry or even in the pharmaceutical and cosmetics industries, we have now expanded our portfolio of ZLW toothed belt axes,” says Michael Hornung, igus Product Manager for drylin linear and drive technology.
 “The new model can be cleaned particularly quickly and thoroughly – whether with high-pressure steam jets, chemicals or simply running water.
 This also increases product safety.”

 Designed using the guidelines of hygienic design during development, the new linear axis is easy to clean.
 Undercuts in the entire system are minimized where food remnants could accumulate.
 Likewise, there are no gaps that can occur, for example, if screw heads disappeared into a recess in order to be flush with the surface.

 Equally important: rounded corners, which ensure that water can flow better during high-pressure cleaning and carry dirt particles along more easily.
 Water cannot collect and the formation of germs is reduced.
 Wherever a dead end was unavoidable, boreholes ensure that liquid drains away completely.